firebase/firebaseui-web/firebaseuihandler/README.md

       selectTenantUiShown: () => {
         // Show title and additional display info.
       },
+      // The callback to trigger when the selection tenant page
+      // or enter email for tenant matching page is hidden.
+      selectTenantUihidden: () => {
+        // Hide title and additional display info.
+      },
       // The callback to trigger when the sign-in page
       // is shown.
       signInUiShown: (tenantId) => {